Hermann Muhs

-Hermann Muhs (16 May 1894, Barlissen – 13 April 1962, Göttingen) was a German lawyer and Nazi Party politician who served as State Secretary and leader of the Reich Ministry for Church Affairs (Reichsministerium für die Kirchlichen Angelegenheiten) in Nazi Germany.
+Hermann Muhs (16 May 1894 – 13 April 1962) was a German lawyer and Nazi Party politician who served as State Secretary and leader of the Reich Ministry for Church Affairs (Reichsministerium für die Kirchlichen Angelegenheiten) in Nazi Germany.

 Early life

 The son of a farmer, Muhs attended school in Göttingen and graduated in 1914.
 He volunteered for military service in the First World War and served successively with Field Artillery Regiments 46, 254 and 43.
 He saw action on the Western Front and was wounded twice, earning the Iron Cross, 2nd Class.
 In 1917, he transferred to the Luftstreitkräfte (Imperial Air Force), trained as a pilot, and served with Jagdstaffel 12 until shot down and captured by the French in the autumn of 1918.
 When released from custody, he returned to Germany and was discharged from service as a Leutnant of reserves in the spring of 1920.

 Muhs studied economics and law at the University of Göttingen and received his doctorate in law in 1922.
 He passed his first state law exams and was employed as a junior barrister with the regional court in Celle until 1926.
 Passing his second state law exams in 1926, he became a court assessor in the District Court in Hanover.
 He then opened a law firm in Göttingen where he worked as an attorney and a notary until 1933.